Graphical combinatorics and a distributive law for modular operads

 \begin{defn} A \emph{directed path of length $k$ in $ (\G, \xi)$} is a path $p \colon \Lk \to \G$ in $\G$ such that, for all $l \in E(\Lk)$, A \emph{directed cycle of length $m$ in $(\G, \xi)$} is a cycle $c \colon \Wm \to \G$ in $\G$ such that the induced morphism $ \Lk[m] \to \Wm \to \G$ is a directed path.

 A \emph{directed acyclic graph (DAG)} is a directed graph $(\G, \xi)$ without directed cycles. \end{defn}

-It is straightforward to verify that any directed path or cycle in a directed graph $(\G, \xi)$ is locally injective.
+It follows immediately from the definitions that any directed path or cycle in a directed graph $(\G, \xi)$ is locally injective.
 Hence, if $(\G, \xi)$ admits a directed cycle, $\G$ is not simply connected.
 The converse is not true.

 The following directed version of \cref{cor:simp conn etale} is not necessary for the constructions of this paper, so I leave its proof as an exercise for the interested reader: